This Success Story is also available for download

 Opportunity

-- Lee et al (2020) demonstrate substantial financial benefits over trough-based dosing, estimating ROI of $2,065 per patient.1
+- Lee et al (2020) demonstrate substantial financial benefits over trough-based dosing, estimating ROI of $2,065 per patient.2

-- Alsowaida et al (2022) examine increased efficiencies using MIPD and reveal that integrated Bayesian solutions can save nearly 3 minutes of time per intervention.
-Secondary endpoints indicate usable laboratory samples also increased by nearly 50% from baseline.2
+- Alsowaida et al (2022) examine increased efficiencies using MIPD and reveal that integrated Bayesian solutions can save nearly 3 minutes of time per intervention, while secondary endpoints indicate usable laboratory samples also increased by nearly 50% from baseline.3

 Solution